SAFE-Stack/docs/docs/recipes/client-server/messaging.md

 ### On the server
 #### 1. Write implementation
-Create a function implements the back-end service that you require.
+Create a function that implements the back-end service that you require.
 Use standard functions to read from databases or other external sources as required.
 ```fsharp
 let loadCustomer customerId = async {
     return Some { Name = "My Customer" }